-Hardware Version Displays the current hardware version.
+Hardware version Displays the Switch's current hardware version.

-Boot Version Displays the current boot version.
+Boot Version Displays the current boot version of the Switch.

-Firmware Version Displays the current software version
+Firmware Version Displays the Switch's current software version

 System Location Displays the location of the system if it has been defined.
 This setting can be configured from the Setup tab's Network Settings screen.